Skip to content

 Re-Frame

-Two information and reflection sessions for 10-17 year olds in custody found in possession of class B or C drugs.
+A short drug education programme for 10-17 year olds in police custody who have been found in possession of drugs.

 Evaluation type